Cord Cutting Guides, News, and Reviews

 Can you part with $45 right away?
 If so, that’ll get you an entire year of VyprVPN, which breaks down to about $3.75 per month.
 Offering up $60 in advance gets you an even better deal.
 That’ll secure a VyprVPN subscription for two full years, which equates to about $2.50 per month.
 Based on those prices, it’s almost a no-brainer to go with a longer plan.

 VyprVPN’s low long-term prices go a long way toward making it look like a strong value despite a few flaws (including a low server count).
-But VyprVPN still lags behind some other low-priced VPNs, including Surfshark.
+But VyprVPN still lags behind some other low-priced VPNs, including Surfshark, which we also reviewed.

 At its core, VyprVPN seems to be about making the use of a VPN easy.
 It has some interesting features, to be sure — if you’re in a location where censorship is the norm, the Chameleon protocol it provides could be a real lifesaver.
 But a VPN protocol may also be something you’re not interested in fiddling with.
 Instead, you might just want to sign up, sign in, and get rolling.